humdrum-tools/humdrum-documentation/guide/ch03/index.md

 for searching for lines that match some specified pattern.
 Patterns may be simple strings of characters, or may be more complicated constructions defined using the UNIX *regular expression* syntax.
-Regular expressions will be described in detail in [Chapter 9.](/guide/ch09) The command name `grep` is an acronym for "get regular expression."
+Regular expressions will be described in detail in [Chapter&nbsp;9.](/guide/ch09) The command name `grep` is an acronym for "get regular expression."

 Useful patterns are often literal character strings, such as keywords.
 For example, the following command identifies whether the file